some-ip-com/open-someip-spec/src/someip-sd.rst

     :collapse: True

 For Find entries (Find Service and Find Eventgroup) no cyclic messages are allowed in Main Phase.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_631
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+Requests/Subscriptions entries shall not be triggered cyclically but shall be triggered by Offer entries, which may be sent cyclically.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_77